News

 • Purpose - OET is for healthcare professionals, while IELTS is for a broader audience.

-• Content - OET includes healthcare-specific scenarios; IELTS is more general and covers a variety of topics.
+• Content - OET includes healthcare-specific scenarios; IELTS is more general and covers various topics.

 • Writing and Speaking Tasks - OET writing and speaking focus on medical contexts; IELTS addresses more diverse themes.